Skip to main content

 1 mentions Positive Neutral Negative

-The game offers strong replayability, as previously explored zones become accessible with new tools, encouraging players to revisit and discover additional content.
+The game offers strong replayability, as previously explored zones become accessible again with new tools, encouraging players to revisit and further explore them.

 • “Strong replayability as previous zones open up with new tools.”